The Top 5 Supplements for Skin, Hair and Nails

 Answer a few quick questions and we'll match you to the supplements with the strongest evidence for your situation.

-There is strong evidence that Vitamin A improves wrinkles, with Examine.com rating the evidence as grade A. Vitamin A as a supplement is a vitamin derived from dietary (also synthesised), commonly taken as capsule or softgel.
+There is strong evidence that Vitamin A improves wrinkles.
+Grade A, according to Examine.com.
+Vitamin A as a supplement is a vitamin derived from dietary (also synthesised), commonly taken as capsule or softgel.
 Studies typically use 700–3000mcg RAE.

 Vitamin A is a fat-soluble vitamin essential for vision, immune function, and skin cell renewal.
 It is known to support skin health — reducing fine lines and improving skin thickness and quality — and is the basis for retinol-based skincare.
 It also plays a role in immune defence and is critical for healthy vision, particularly in low light.
 It is found in liver, dairy, eggs, and as beta-carotene in orange and leafy green vegetables.
 It is available as a capsule and should not be taken in high doses, as excess vitamin A accumulates in the body and can be toxic.